thowfeeksalim/multiple-threads/README.md

   - The load test was performed with a consistent 100 VUs.
   - The performance was stable, with no significant variations observed.

-In conclusion, utilizing worker threads in the first code snippet (`worker.js`) improved the performance of the prime number calculation task.
+In conclusion, utilizing worker threads in the first code snippet (`multiple-requests1.js`) improved the performance of the prime number calculation task.
 It allowed for parallel execution, resulting in a faster response time and the ability to handle higher numbers of requests.
-The load test results showed better performance metrics compared to the second code snippet (`load-test.js`), which executed the task without worker threads.
+The load test results showed better performance metrics compared to the second code snippet, which executed the task without worker threads.